Santosh-Gupta/NaturalLanguageRecommendations/README.md

 Description: This notebook builds the models for inference phase.

 #### [medical_preprocessing.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/medical_preprocessing.ipynb)
 Description: This notebook was used to clean the original Open Corpus dataset to retain all papers that either had a PubMed id or were part of MedLine and had at least 1 citation.
-Cleaned medical data in folder linked above.
+Cleaned medical data in the folder linked above.

 #### [model.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/training/model.ipynb)
 Description: This notebook has the training code for BERT, which is designed to run on Google Cloud TPU v3-8.

 #### [pruning_first_pass.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/pruning_first_pass.ipynb)
 Description: This notebook pruned our filtered data, meaning that it only kept papers in the cleaned dataset that either had a citation to or were cited by another paper in the cleaned data.
-Pruned data in folder linked above.
+Pruned data in the folder linked above.

 #### [text2cite_preprocessing.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/text2cite_preprocessing.ipynb)
-Description: This notebook was used to clean the original Open Corpus data in order to only keep papers related to fields such as engineering, math, physics, and CS.
+Description: This notebook was used to clean the original Open Corpus data to only keep papers related to fields such as engineering, math, physics, and CS.
 Medical/humanities papers were filtered out.
-Cleaned CS data in folder linked above.
+Cleaned CS data in the folder linked above.

 #### [tfrecords_debug.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/tfrecords_debug.ipynb)
 Description: Testing the tfrecord writer class.